tdingman/tdingman.github.io/_posts/2019-03-23-five-startup-lessons-from-sapiens.md

 ## 2. Punctuated Equilibrium

 Harari divides up human history into several eras, with a revolution marking the boundary between each.
-The pattern here is punctuated equilibrium - long periods of slow or no change, with short periods of sharp change in between.
+The pattern here is [punctuated equilibrium](https://en.wikipedia.org/wiki/Punctuated_equilibrium) - long periods of slow or no change, with short periods of sharp change in between.

-***image of punctuated equilibrium***

 Each revolution - the Cognitive Revolution, the Agricultural Revolution, the Industrial Revolution, etc - happens partly or wholly by accident, or perhaps through a small initial change that snowballs quickly.
 For example, the Agricultural Revolution starts with ancient hunter-gatherers noticing certain natural conditions that increase yields of wild crops.
 In relatively short order, the hunter-gatherers have become farmers, living lives unrecognizable to the millenia of hunter-gatherer generations before them.